Areas of Focus

 In early 2018, the passage of H.B.
 58 raised pay for state legislators – but left out a crucial component: increased pay and budget for staffers.
 These public servants work long hours for little pay and often have to take second jobs to meet the outrageous cost of living in the Boston area.
 We must support the efforts of MSHEU to unionize on Beacon Hill.
 Further, many elected officials don’t have enough staff to handle their district casework as well as their legislative priorities while extra staffers are used as bargaining chips by House Leadership in order to get rank and file Reps to conform to their agenda.
 As a professional legislature, elected officials should have enough staff to do the people’s work and staffers should be paid with dignity.
 Further, staff should reflect the diverse communities which make up our Commonwealth.

 Public Funding of Elections

-Election day should be marked as a celebration of civic engagement, and our state should do everything possible to make it easier for people to vote.
-Election Day should be made a state holiday to afford the working men and women have the opportunity to vote, without fear of penalty from their employment.
+Election Day should be marked as a celebration of civic engagement, and our Commonwealth should do everything possible to make it easier for people to vote.
+Election Day should be made a state holiday to afford the working men and women of our Commonwealth the opportunity to vote, without fear of penalty from their employment.

 We should be making it as easy as possible for people to vote.
-Same day voter registration should be the minimum standard and legal MA residents should be automatically registered to vote in the community where they reside when they become of voting age.
+Same-day voter registration should be the minimum standard and legal MA residents should be automatically registered to vote in the community where they reside when they become of voting age.

 Taxpayers expect their money to be spent wisely and in a manner that advances the public interest.
 We must make the current bidding process for state contracts more fair, transparent, and confirm they abide by a fiscal litmus test.